EuricoMazivila/Asp.Net-Core-Web-API/README.md

 # Asp.Net-Core-Web-API
-This project is created using the Asp.Net Core Framework web API from .NET 5.0.
+This project is created using the Asp.Net Core web API from .NET 5.0.
 Implemented or created this project using:
   •	SOLID principles
   •	Clean Architecture